lukaj99/voice_agent/README.md

    npm run dev
    ```
 4. Visit [http://localhost:3000](http://localhost:3000) and grant microphone permission.
 Click **Start** to negotiate a realtime session, **Stop** to end it.
 Once connected, speak naturally or use the text composer to send a typed follow-up—both appear in the live conversation log together with assistant replies.

+### Built-in Tools
+- `get_weather_forecast` – hits the public [wttr.in](https://wttr.in) endpoint (no key required) to summarize current conditions plus a short forecast for the requested city.
+- `get_current_time` – returns the server's current ISO timestamp.

+Tool outputs stream back into the conversation automatically; you can extend the registry under `src/server/tools`.

 ## Scripts
 - `npm run dev` – start Next.js in development mode.